Premonitia Intelligence · Report 04

 The critical insight for agents is that the EPC register is publicly available, property-specific, and timestamped.
 Every D, E, F and G rated flat in London is listed, with its address, its rating, and the date of assessment.
 This is not a probabilistic inference - it is a definitive list of properties whose owner faces a compliance deadline.

-Crossed against HMLR ownership records to identify landlord-held stock (rather than owner-occupied), and against purchase price data to estimate return-on-equity, the EPC register becomes a ranked disposal probability model with the precision that canvassing cannot achieve.
+Premonitia's compliance intelligence layer cross-references energy performance data against ownership records to produce a ranked disposal probability model with the precision that canvassing cannot achieve.

 What EPC data tells you